alanWXZ/NUC-Net/README.md

 - Non-uniform cylindrical partitioning strategy
 - Faster and more accurate processing of LIDAR point cloud
 - A few lines of code are enough to bring a significant improvement.
 - Our method demonstrates strong generalizability and significantly enhances the performance of PolarNet and Cylinder3D as shown in the Figure below.
+The results presented in the table are obtained with test-time augmentation.

 <img src="generalizability.png" alt="generalizability" width="400"/>